pearlza/pearlza/README.md

 </div>
 <h4><p align="center"><I>Is it a person?
 A fandom?
 A place?</I></p></h4>

 <p align="center">If I'm in my Dream skins, int/c+h!
-George skins iwc.
-Any Tommy that doesn't mindlessly hate me can sit with me of course.</p>
+DNF iwc.
+Please nobody randomly kiss me or act romantic to me that's weird as hell.
+Tommy skins can int idm.</p>
 <p align="center">If I'm in my Tommy skin, I may act aggressive (nonseriously ofc) toward Dream skins.
 Techno is a HUGE comf.</p>
 <p align="center">If I'm in my Ranboo skins, no ships, but anyone may int/c+h!
 Techno and Tommy especially.</p>
 <p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas with but other OSMP ppl can int.</p>